orrholly/mHealth-Team-Manual/Documentation and Data: Archiving and Sharing.md

     - PII (personally identifiable data)
     - FERPA (student records)
-    - Imtellectual property
+    - Intellectual property (data we buy or might sell)
-    - Sensitive data (if you have to ask, put it here)
+    - Sensitive data (if you have to ask, put it in the Box)

 Why does it go here: